Troubleshoot common issues

 In some circumstances, when they log on, users receive a new profile instead of their cached profile.
 For more information about this issue and a workaround for it, see Knowledge Center article CTX118226.

-If your deployment includes personal vDisks (a Citrix Virtual Desktops feature), users might receive temporary profiles if the default processing of these disks has not been correctly adjusted.
+If your deployment includes personal vDisks, users might receive temporary profiles if the default processing of these disks hasn’t been correctly adjusted.
 For more information, see Migrate user profiles.

-Profile data lost when Citrix Virtual Desktops sessions become unresponsive
+Profile data lost when virtual desktop sessions become unresponsive

 Users are unable to log on to a Citrix environment and receive the following error message: “Windows did not load your roaming profile and is attempting to log you on with your local profile… Contact your network administrator.”
-This error appears in the Application event.
-Log on Windows as Event ID 1000, with source Userenv.
+This error appears in Windows Application Event Logs (Event ID: 1000, Source: Userenv).

 For more information about this issue and other workarounds for it, see Knowledge Center article CTX105618.